AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 Depending on the size of your program, you may not have sufficient credits to deploy your program if you are using an account funded with only one faucet transaction.
 If that's the case, you can still interact with a program already deployed to the Testnet.
 :::

-## 5. Execute a transaction
+## 4. Execute Public and Private Program Functions

-You can now use your deployed token program!
+You can now use your deployed token program by executing its functions!

 :::tip
 If you did not have enough funds to deploy a program, you can use the [`token_quickstart.aleo`](https://play.leo-lang.org/?gistId=b6730338a24169308348d5e38243665d&revision=3339199a4ac60976dc5ce6c0c35c5eefb0488ee0) program to test the execution of the token program methods.
 :::

+### 4.1 Building Execution Transactions

 When you call one of your program's functions, the logic is executed locally and a zero-knowledge proof is built.
 This proof attests to the correctness of the program execution and its corresponding outputs while keeping hidden inputs or outputs encrypted.
 After a function is executed, an Execution Transaction is submitted to the Aleo Network that contains a summary of the execution and a proof of its correctness.
 This transaction will be accepted when a network validator validates the proof and that the proper fee was paid.

-* Minting a private token
+### 4.2 Mint a Token Privately

 Below we will mint a private token using the `mint_private` function.
 This function will create an Aleo `Record` which represents the new token.
 Records are encrypted data structures stored on-chain as ciphertexts that can only be decrypted by the owner of the record (using the owner's View key).
 This ensures that only the owner of the record knows its content, thus keeping the token private.